 Divide the weight by the height squared (i.e. the answer to Q1).
 For example, you might be 1.6m (5ft 3in) tall and weigh 65kg (10st).
 The calculation would then be:

 1.6 x 1.6 = 2.56.
 BMI would be 65 divided by 2.56 = 25.39

-Fortunately, if, like my good self, Maths is not your forte there is an imperial calculator to do it for you.
+Fortunately, if math is not your strength, there’s a calculator to do it for you.
 Simply type in your weight and height and await the result.
-The result comes back and, disbelieving, you type it again just in case there is some kind of glitch in the thing.
+The result comes back.
+Disbelieving, you type it again just in case there is some kind of glitch in the thing.
 And try a third time to make sure, again.
-Having discovered that you are slightly overweight, for instance, the site is jam-packed with useful information on how to lose the offending weight.
+Having discovered that you’re slightly overweight, the site is jam-packed with useful information on how to lose the offending weight.

 This includes avoiding quick-fix diets, getting plenty of exercise, nourishing your body and your mind.
-It also encourages us to think small, try losing a little each week, swap a chocolate bar for a banana, take two brisk 15 minute walks to lose 540 calories.
-And so much more that I had lost at least that much just reading it all and had built up a powerful hunger.
+It also encourages us to think small; try losing a little each week, swap a chocolate bar for a banana, take two brisk 15-minute walks.
+I had lost at least that much just reading it all and had built up a powerful hunger.

 I came back to the advice “nourish your body and your mind”.
 Clearly, despite the early hour, my mind was still sharp enough.
 I lost about 5 kilos in three minutes without leaving the house.
 It’s easy.
 Go back to the BMI calculator and make yourself taller.